-You may want to go a bit further for increasing your logical insights on this issue, and explain that since p + q = 1, $p \simeq q \Rightarrow 2p \simeq 1$, we can write $\Pr(\gamma) + \Pr(\beta) = 1$, $\Pr(\gamma) \simeq \Pr(\beta) \Rightarrow 2\Pr(\gamma) \simeq 1$.
-You may want to explain, as $\Pr(\gamma)$ and $\Pr(\beta)$ are getting considered as the complement of each other,5 our universal set, but meanwhile this universal set (with these prefect elements) has an empty complement set6, it is related to a non-real, virtual complement group (which contains a false relation;7 additionally, it isn't always the same as q^8 , the unfavorable outcome, but it can be a relation on lack of happening of our favorable outcome at our set; it is untrue, it is our nullary logical connective.)9 that is equivalent to F (also written as \perp or 0).
+You may want to go a bit further for increasing your logical insights on this issue, and explain that since $p+q=1,\ p\simeq q\Rightarrow 2p\simeq 1$, we can write $\Pr(\gamma)+\Pr(\beta)=1,\ \Pr(\gamma)\simeq\Pr(\beta)\Rightarrow 2\Pr(\gamma)\simeq 1$.
+You may want to explain, as $\Pr(\gamma)$ and $\Pr(\beta)$ are getting considered as the complement of each other,5 our universal set, but meanwhile this universal set (with these prefect elements) has an empty complement set6, it is related to a non-real, virtual complement group (which contains a false relation;7 additionally, it isn't always the same as q^8 , the unfavorable outcome, but it can be a relation on lack of happening of our favorable outcome at our set; it is untrue, it is our nullary logical connective.)9 that is equivalent to F (also written as \bot or 0).
 In the universe, the Earth is located also.
 And it's one of its planets.
 Earth is only one planet.
-So probability of selection of 1 planet only, by the total sum of an approximately infinite amount of Earth-like planets10 for life, is approximately 0 (False), since $\lim{i \to +\infty} \frac{1}{i} = 0, \; \{\forall i \mid i \in \mathbb{N}\}.^{11} \text{ But what if you imagine life may not be an unbiased event (also alike a martingale)};^{12} \text{ shortly I will begin to describe a suitable}$ 8p and q are two propositions.
-And p is the mean, also known as the expected value.
+So probability of selection of 1 planet only, by the total sum of an approximately infinite amount of Earth-like planets10 for life, is approximately 0 (False), since is not a proof ever, but an argument.

-12In fact what if you imagine life may be a very biased event, and not only $Pr(\gamma)$ is not 4Nonmonotone laws - Complementation 2: $x \lor \neg x = 1$ $^{{}^{5}\}mathrm{The}$ one's set is a complement for the other, and so theirs sets are complement for each other, but the two probabilities are not such a complement accurately.
+4Nonmonotone laws - Complementation 2: $x \vee \neg x = 1$ 5The one's set is a complement for the other, and so theirs sets are complement for each other, but the two probabilities are not such a complement accurately.
 6This complement set is not the A' set.

 7Meanwhile it contains a false relation here but its self-characteristic definition is isolated from whether the group be non-real and virtual or not, since our experiences are related to logical answers of this logical relation on our empty (so it either may hold a vacuous truth relation or a false relation) set.
 So it can either hold a true value or a false value.
 It is isolated from the literary definition of reality that the truth refers to what is real, while falsity refers to what is not.
 If once we discuss about the logical definition of an abstraction and a virtue of reality over physical application of this definition in real world then the literary and philosophical definition of reality can have affection on these logical values.
+8p and q are two propositions.
+And p is the mean, also known as the expected value.

 9This complement is virtual and doesn't exist in reality.